MikeAustin71/mathopsgo/README.md

 ## Library Installation

 ### Installing 'mathops' Library Locally
-Use this command to down load and install the 'mathops' library locally.
+Use this command to download and install the 'mathops' library locally.

     go get github.com/MikeAustin71/mathopsgo/mathops